Is mealtime a food battle?

 Can you count the foods your child eats on two hands?

-Do you worry about your child’s overall nutrition and growth?
+Do you worry about your child’s overall health, nutrition, and growth?

 If you answered yes to any of those questions, you are likely living with a picky eater or problem feeder.

 Picky eating can often be shown to be more complex than just a food jag and toddler stage.
-Children with picky eating can have sensory or oral motor challenges that need to be addressed if they have strong reactions to tastes, smells, and textures of food.
+Children with picky eating can have sensory or oral motor challenges that need to be addressed by a pediatric nutritionist if they have strong reactions to tastes, smells, and textures of food.

-At NW Pediatric and Family Nutrition, we evaluate the potential cause of the picky behavior and assess if additional evaluations would be beneficial if oral motor challenges or delays are a possibility.
-Most of the time with children 7 and younger we work with parents on their feeding relationship, especially when their toddler has not grown out of their control stage of picky behavior.
-Older children can benefit from feeding therapy where assignments and daily food challenges are involved, especially if ARFID (Avoidant/Restrictive Food Intake Disorder) is suspected.
+At NW Pediatric and Family Nutrition, we evaluate the potential cause of the picky eating habits and assess if additional evaluations would be beneficial if oral motor challenges or delays are a possibility.
+Most of the time, with children 7 and younger, our registered dietitian nutritionist will work with parents on their feeding relationship, especially when their toddler has not grown out of their control stage of picky behavior.
+Older children can benefit from feeding therapy where assignments and daily food challenges are involved, especially if ARFID (Avoidant/Restrictive Food Intake Disorder) or eating disorders are suspected.
 Treatment will be dependent on the situation and the child.
-Schedule your free 15-minute phone consult to ask your questions or book your Initial Nutrition Consult now to get started.
+Schedule your free 15-minute phone consult to ask your questions, or book your Initial Nutrition Consult now to get started.